-GARDEN AND PARKING: Private patio, patio furniture, barbeque.
+GARDEN AND PARKING: Private patio, patio furniture, barbecue.
 Use of communal enclosed courtyard (dogs welcome).
 Two reserved parking spaces in the car park is opposite the apartments.
 Free use of tennis courts opposite.

 Changeover Day: Saturday - arrival 4:00pm - departure 10:00am.

-Pets Welcome: 1 dog welcome.
-2020 bookings will require a £25 per pet, per week.
+Pet Welcome: 1 dog welcome; £25 per week.
 Information about bringing your pet.

 Power and Heat: Wi-Fi provided, central heating, electricity included in rent.

 Bedding and Linen: Bed linen and towels provided, please bring your own beach towels.